andydlindsay/l-and-l-mazes-without-monsters/README.md

-# Lunch && Learn
-# Mazes Without Monsters
+# Lunch && Learn: Mazes Without Monsters

 ### To Do
 - [x] Implement a maze generating algorithm